Skip to main content

 junge Leute auf dem RAW-Gelände

-Look forward to comedy in the lido, concerts, DJ sets, films, theatre and the state ballet on the Spree, cool drinks and hot nights: under the umbrella of the Culture Summer Festival you can enjoy art, culture and music for 90 days from mid-June to September in all of Berlin's districts.
+Look forward to comedy in the lido, concerts, DJ sets, films, theatre, cool drinks and hot nights: under the umbrella of the Culture Summer Festival you can enjoy art, culture and music for 90 days from mid-June to September in all of Berlin's districts.
 Some of them in unusual places.
 Celebrate summer in Berlin!
 All events are free and outside.

 11 Tips for Kultursommerfestival